MayOneUS/2014-06-02-mayone.us-website/about-us.md

 [Whysaurus](https://www.whysaurus.com/).
 He has been working to get money out of politics since 2011.

-## Szelena Gray - Advisor
+## Szelena Gray - COO

 <img class="alignleft size-thumbnail wp-image-10183" src="https://mayone.us/wp-content/uploads/2014/05/sgray.jpg" alt="Szelena Gray" width="150" height="150">

 Szelena Gray has spent the last few years in the vanguard of the campaign finance reform movement with projects like Rootstrikers, The New Hampshire Rebellion, and now MayOne.US.
-Grey received her MTS from Harvard Divinity School in 2009 and completed her BA in religious and women's studies at the University of Florida.
+Gray received her MTS from Harvard Divinity School in 2009 and completed her BA in religious and women's studies at the University of Florida.